Line lasing in a two-dimensional lattice of orbital photonic resonators: Phase locking of crossing laser modes

 \section{Phase locking of crossing laser modes}

 To further demonstrate the versatility of the orbital Lieb lattice to engineer intricate laser modes, we study the possibility of implementing a laser mode in the form of two crossing lines.
-To do so, we engineer two identical elongated excitation spots that cross at a large diameter micropillar at a B site, see scheme in Fig.~\ref{fig6}(a).
+To do so, we engineer two identical elongated excitation spots that cross at a large diameter B micropillar, see scheme in Fig.~\ref{fig6}(a).
 To avoid interference effects at the crossing site, the two excitation spots have perpendicular linear polarizations.

 Figure~\ref{fig6}(b) displays the emission measured at the energy of the top of the $sp$ band integrated spatially across the two excited lines when the total excitation power is increased.
 For reasons that will be explained below, the intensity of the horizontal pump spot is 0.88 times that of the vertical spot.
 We observe a lasing threshold $P_{th}$ of 10~mW, with dominating emission in vertical polarization.
 Figure~\ref{fig6}(c) displays the measured spatial pattern of the laser emission at $2P_{th}$: it shows lasing in the form of a cross under the excitation spots.

 The two crossing lasing lines emit at the same photon energy, are phase-locked and share the same polarization (vertical).

 Let us first characterize the observed energy and phase locking of the two lines.
 This locking is clearly evidenced in the inset of Fig.~\ref{fig6}(c), which displays a zoom of the B pillar at which the two lines cross.
 The intensity pattern with diagonal lobes corresponds to the specific linear combination of $|p_x \rangle + |p_y \rangle$ modes in that pillar.
 A random relative phase between the two lasing modes or a difference in energy would result in the averaging of many different relative phases between the $p_x$ and $p_y$ lobes in our time integrated experiments, and the pattern at the crossing micropillar would rather show a ring-like shape.
 Such ring-like pattern is actually observed in the low power regime of spontaneous emission (see Supplemental Material).